Cheryl Lynn

-Cheryl Lynn (born Lynda Cheryl Smith; March 11, 1957) is an American singer.
-She is best known for her songs during the late 1970s through the mid-1980s, including the 1978 R&B/disco song "Got to Be Real".
+Cheryl Lynn (born Lynda Cheryl Smith; March 11, 1957) is an American singer, songwriter and actress.
+She is best known for her songs during the late 1970s through the mid-1980s, including the 1978 R&B/disco song "Got to Be Real" from her album Cheryl Lynn.

 Early life and working on stage

-Lynn's singing career began with her church choir when she was a young girl.
-Her professional singing career began in 1976 (aged 19) when she obtained a job as a backing vocalist for the national touring company of the musical drama The Wiz.
-Eventually, she obtained the role of Evillene, the Wicked Witch of the West, during the six-month national tour.
-Before her appearance in The Wiz, Lynn appeared in an episode of The Gong Show, a daytime entertainment TV show during June 1976, performing Joe Cocker's "You Are So Beautiful".
+Cheryl Lynn's singing career began with her church choir when she was a young girl. she appeared on an episode of The Gong Show, a daytime entertainment TV show in June 1976, performing Joe Cocker's "You Are So Beautiful".
+Soon after, she was hired as a backing vocalist for the national touring company of the musical drama The Wiz.
+Eventually, she obtained the role of Evillene, the Wicked Witch of the West during the six-month national tour.